-Why critics of colour matter, how Marvel erases narrative closure, and life after the dreaded 0.0 Pitchfork review: what to read this week
+Why critics of colour matter, how Marvel erases narrative closure, and life after the dreaded 0.0 Pitchfork review: what to read this weekend

 A juror for the award last year, Dan Fox on why the Turner Prize is and always will be political (whatever that means)

 Forensic Architecture, Naeem Mohaiemen, Charlotte Prodger and Luke Willis Thompson are this year’s nominees

 Her work animates the consequences of our colonial history and the construction of identity politics: in a divided Britain, will we listen?